Surf, snorkeling, and sensational cocktails are what you'll find in this paradisiacal town on Puerto Rico's west coast.

 Nestled inside Villa Montaña Beach Resort, Eclipse Restaurant & Bar sources all of their produce locally, utilizing it to create eclectic and masterful Caribbean dishes.
 Nearby Sonido del Mar Bar & Restaurant boasts a robust menu of coastal Puerto Rican flavors, including everything from seafood-topped mofongo to camarón asopao.

 For a nightcap, La Central is one of the best cocktail bars on the west coast (and possibly the Island).
 The atmosphere is intimate and relaxed.
 Their regular menu features delicately crafted cocktails and a limited food menu.
 Every month, the venue hosts local bands, art shows, and bar takeovers featuring guest chefs and bartenders.

 Where to Stay

 There are dozens of hotels, guesthouses, and beachfront properties to choose from in Isabela, ranging from casual and rustic to opulent and luxurious.
 The most famous parador (guesthouse) in Isabela is the Villas del Mar Hau, colorful cabins that sit right on Montones Beach.

-For something slightly more upscale but still beachfront opt for Villa Montaña Beach Resort, a plantation-style hotel with one- to three-bedroom, fully-equipped villas, each with its own patio terrace and jacuzzi.
-Their al fresco Eclipse restaurant is some of the best dining in Isabela.
+For something slightly more upscale but still beachfront, opt for Villa Montaña Beach Resort, a plantation-style hotel with one- to three-bedroom, fully-equipped villas, each with its own patio terrace and jacuzzi.

 If you're looking for the height of luxury then Royal Isabela is your place.
-Guests stay in private villas high on a cliff with a dramatic view of the Atlantic ocean, each with its own private pool.
-Royal Isabela is also a paradise for golfers and has access to secluded El Pastillo beach.
+Guests stay in private villas high on a cliff with a dramatic view of the Atlantic Ocean, each with a private pool.
+Royal Isabela is also a paradise for golfers and has access to secluded El Pastillo Beach.